-Training is not limited to females – males benefit from the training just as much and often more.
-Training should be an institution-wide initiative geared towards: administrators, teachers, instructors, professors, counselors, admissions, outreach and recruitment staff, and student support services.
-The WomenTech Educators Training will be customized to focus on your school’s grade level(s): two-year colleges, four-year colleges and universities, high schools, middle schools.
-Whether you’re looking to have more women in engineering, women in technology, women in computer science or women in the trades, these strategies will work for you!
-Up to 40 participants can be trained at one time.
+Training is not limited to women – men benefit from the training just as much and often more.
+The WomenTech Educators Training will be customized to focus on your school's grade level(s): two-year colleges, four-year colleges and universities, high schools, middle schools.
+Whether you're looking to have more women in engineering, women in technology, women in computer science or women in the trades, these strategies will work for you!
 We work with individual educational institutions as well as at the regional and state level.

 How to Recruit Participants to the Training:

-We’ll help you get other educators as excited as you are about the WomenTech Educators Training.
-We recommend you recruit participants in teams so they’ll have more support for implementation and we’ll strategize with you on how to do this.
-We’ll also provide you with a series of customizable emails to recruit participants.
+We'll help you get other educators as excited as you are about the WomenTech Educators Training.
+We'll also provide you with a series of customizable emails to recruit participants.

-Donna Milgram, creator of the WomenTech Educators Training
+Learn directly from Executive Director Donna Milgram, the creator of the WomenTech Educators Training

 Download a full bio of Ede Slovin (PDF)